MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 Malicious replication allows an attacker to replicate user information using Domain Admin (or equivalent) credentials.
 Malicious replication essentially allows an attacker to remotely harvest a credential.
 Obviously, the most critical account to attempt to harvest is "krbtgt" as it's the master key used to sign all Kerberos tickets.

-The two major hacking tool sets that allow attackers to attempt malicious replication are **Mimikatz**, and Core Security’s **Impacket**.
+The two common hacking tool sets that allow attackers to attempt malicious replication are **Mimikatz**, and Core Security’s **Impacket**.

 #### Mimikatz lsadump::dcsync